The AR/VR Lab

 The Vive Trackers are small pucks that can be positionally tracked in VR like the HTC Vive headset or hand controllers.
 The Garage has three Vive Trackers for VR games, development, and other novel uses.
 For example, when attached to the feet and torso and used with the Vive headset and controllers, they allow for full-body motion tracking, which is useful for VR and non-VR applications.

-HoloLens is a mixed reality headset based on the new Windows Holographic software platform.
-Mixed reality is a combination of augmented reality, virtual reality, and holograms.
-The HoloLens is a completely wireless and self-contained computer headset, running Windows 10 and displaying holograms on a transparent display and is controlled through voice and hand gestures.
-We have many holographic apps developed specifically for HoloLens available.
+HoloLens is a Windows Mixed Reality headset, combining augmented reality, virtual reality, and holograms.
+It is a completely wireless and self-contained computer headset that runs Windows 10.
+It displays holograms on a transparent display and is controlled through voice and hand gestures.
+We have many holographic apps developed specifically for HoloLens available through the Microsoft Store.

-The Oculus Rift + Touch combines an ergonomic virtual reality headset that allows for unique VR experiences when combined with Touch, an advanced set of hand controllers that can roughly track the positions of individual fingers.
+The Oculus Rift is a virtual reality headset that allows for unique VR experiences when combined with Touch, an advanced set of hand controllers that can roughly track the positions of individual fingers.
 Combined with our three sensor setup, they allow for room-scale experiences in an approximately 9 foot by 9 foot space.
 The Garage has many exclusive games, apps, and experiences through Oculus Home and Steam.

 Tango is an augmented reality computing platform by Google.
-The Garage has the Tango Development Kit is an Android tablet with special sensors and cameras to enable unique mobile augmented reality experiences.
+The Garage has the Tango Development Kit, an Android tablet with special sensors and cameras to enable unique mobile augmented reality experiences.
 It is capable of motion tracking, depth sensing, and other computer vision applications.

-Daydream is Google’s new mobile VR platform.
+Daydream is Google’s mobile VR platform.
 The Garage has two Daydream headsets, which are compatible with our Moto Z smartphones.
 The comfortable headset includes a small motion controller that allows for immersive mobile VR experiences.